chambies2015/OmniTrackr/README.md

 - **Privacy Settings:** Control who can see your data
   - Movies privacy toggle (private or visible to friends)
   - TV shows privacy toggle (private or visible to friends)
+  - Anime privacy toggle (private or visible to friends)
   - Statistics privacy toggle (private or visible to friends)
   - When privacy is enabled, data is fully private (not visible to friends)
 - **Account Deactivation:** Soft delete your account with 90-day reactivation window